Valbrand/datavis-boilerplate/README.md

 ## Requirements

 To use this project, you need to have `npm` available on your computer.
 Therefore, you must install the latest version of [Node.js](https://nodejs.org).
-For the `serve` command, you need to have Python installed.

 ## Getting started

 Getting ready to go is as easy as cloning/downloading this repo and running `npm install`.
-To build the bundled Javascript file, you can run the command `npm run build`, and if Python is available on your computer, the command `npm run serve` can be used to test your page properly.
-To run the linter, use the command `npm run lint`.
+To build the bundled Javascript file, you can run the command `npm run build`, and  the command `npm run serve` can be used to test your page properly.
+To run the code analysis routine with `eslint`, use the command `npm run lint`.